 - Employer assurance

 Registration is open to anyone who can demonstrate competence to perform work to the necessary standards, commitment to maintain that competence, to work within professional codes and participate actively within the profession.

-To find out whether you can register as a a Chartered Engineer, click here for the Engineering Council’s Specification booklet (UK-SPEC).
+To find out whether you can register as a a Chartered Engineer, click here for the Engineering Council’s Specification booklet (UK-SPEC 4th Edition).

 Consider the standards required for registration as a Chartered Engineer by reading the relevant section within the UK-SPEC and decide whether these apply to you (you should discuss this with your line manager or another registered engineer).
-If you are ready to apply, download an application form and applicants short guide and follow the process outlined in the guide.
+If you are ready to apply, download our Initial Application Form and Applicant’s Short Guide and follow the process outlined in the guide.

 All candidates for registration as a Chartered Engineer must be members of a professional body such as the Institute of Water.
 Click here to find out more about Institute of Water membership.

 As part of your application you will be asked to produce a copy of your CPD record.
 Institute of Water members have exclusive access to our online CPD platform to support you in the recording and presenting of this, click here to find out more.

 - Professional Review Fees for Chartered Engineer (CEng) £168

 - Initial Registration Fees (covers registration until your next membership renewal date) for Chartered Engineer (CEng) £54.25

 - Annual Renewal Fees for Chartered Engineer (CEng) £41.72